angel-dart/gitbook/guides/pattern-matching.md

-As of `1.1.0`, `package:angel_framework` has nice support for injecting values from HTTP headers, query string, and session/cookie values, as well as pattern-matching for request handlers.
+`package:angel_framework` has nice support for injecting values from HTTP headers, query string, and session/cookie values, as well as pattern-matching for request handlers.

 These act as a clean shorthand for commonly-used functionality.